ekuiter/KeYPR2/README.md

 ### How to Use

 - We provide our case study and evaluation results in the `caseStudy` directory.
-To reproduce our results, unzip `caseStudy.zip` and run the `evaluate` script (requires JRE 1.8).
+To reproduce our results, unzip `caseStudy.zip` and run the `evaluate` script (requires JRE 1.8 and possibly `dos2unix evaluate` under Linux systems).
 - Our implementation is based on KeY 2.8.0 (vanilla version).
 We do not rely on abstract contracts or uninterpreted predicates, but implement partial proofs with abstract model methods [[1]](#references).
 - The `KeYBridge` class implements the interface to KeY.
 Our programming model, proof graphs/plans, and partial proof system are all implemented in the `Core` class.
 The `Shell` class addresses code parsing and evaluation concerns.
 - A pre-built and self-contained JAR file is available in the `evaluation/caseStudy.zip` archive.
 Run `java -jar KeYPl.jar` to see its usage.